refinery/refinerycms/doc/guides/1 - Getting Started/2 - Getting Started.md

 The extensions Refinery comes with are:

   - **Authentication** (optional) - manages users and sessions within Refinery.
   - **Core** - contains default layouts, views, javascripts and CSS.
     This extension also has an extension API for extending Refinery and everything Refinery needs to hook into Rails.
   - **Images** - handles image upload, insertion and processing images using [Dragonfly](https://github.com/markevans/dragonfly).
   - **Pages** - allows you to manage pages including the structure of your site displayed in the front end.
   - **Resources** - handles file upload and storage.

 ### Creating a new Refinery project

 ![](/system/images/W1siZiIsIjIwMTAvMTIvMDIvMTJfMDdfMTRfNjQ3X3JpY2tfYXN0bGV5X25ldmVyX2dvbm5hX2dpdmVfeW91X3VwLmpwZyJdXQ/12_07_14_647_rick_astley_never_gonna_give_you_up.jpg)

-If you follow this guide, you’ll create a Refinery site called `rickrockstar` that will have a custom design.
-Then you’ll be ready to go further in the following guide and add events extension to allow Rick to tell his fans when his next gig is.
+If you follow this guide, you'll create a Refinery site called `rickrockstar` that will have a custom design.
+Then you'll be ready to go further in the following guide and add events extension to allow Rick to tell his fans when his next gig is.